ned14/outcome/Readme.md

    - Type traits now work direct on all member functions.
 Member variable traits are no longer necessary, and so have been removed.
    - Outcome v2 now conforms in every way to a typical STL vocabulary type.
-No unusual design tradeoffs or changes. v2 ought to be immediately standardisable into C++ as-is in v2 without controversy.
+No unusual design tradeoffs or changes.

  - Stuff lost:
    - Outcome v2 needs a much newer compiler than before: clang 4 or